Skip to main content

 Once connected:

-1. Go to Integrations → Amazon Bedrock
+1. Open Integrations and select Amazon Bedrock

 Supported AWS Regions